Contact Information

 🔗 Food Allergy & Special Dietary Accommodation Form

-Once completed, the form should be submitted to the school nurse or the Food Service Director for review and implementation.
+Once completed, the form should be submitted to the school nurse or the Director of Child Nutrition for review and implementation.

 For questions or assistance, please contact: